Marija-Kov/Workout-Mate/NOTES.md

 - Updated users routes correspondingly.

-- * - Current state: the image is uploaded, shows on the home page, but is reset to default with every logout-login.
-Duplicates appear in cloudinary when switching images back and forth.
+- Custom profile image is sent via user.profileImg to the UI with every login.